San Pedro Valley - Geologic History

 During the

-Devonian era, the region that was to eventually become southern Arizona again
+Devonian era, the region that was to eventually become southern Arizona

 subsided and was covered by a warm shallow ocean.
 A dark-colored